DeepakHansda/RNA-seq/Gene set enrichment analysis.md

 ![image14](https://user-images.githubusercontent.com/85447250/217913585-4f1094e9-ecc2-469f-8ed7-a859bfbc6463.png)

 Fig. Annotations from different sources.
-Particularly, three from GO, KEGG, and REAC has been dipicted.
+Particularly, three from GO, KEGG, and REAC has been shown.